deepeshovercoder/D-Jewells/README.md

 # D-Jewells

+**Description:**

 Turning code into carats.
 This project is my attempt at building a user-friendly and engaging jewelry shopping website.
-## Jewelry Shopping Website (Project Name)

-**Description:**

 This repository holds the source code for a **D-Jewells shopping website** currently under development.
 The goal is to create a **user-friendly and visually appealing platform** for customers to browse and purchase jewelry online.

 **Technologies:**